top of page

 Final Thoughts

-Remember that you need to be consistent, firm, and patient with your doggo but never harsh.
-You’ll both be much happier for it and love the exploration, exercise, and bonding time that comes with your time together.
+Remember that you need to be consistent, firm, and patient with your pup but never harsh.
+You’ll both be much happier for it and love the exploration, exercise, and bonding that comes with your time together.

-As always, Purrs & Grrrs is here and more than happy help and partner with you in your furry ones petcare.
-We would love to assist in leash training and take your pups on their adventures when life on your end gets full!
+As always, Purrs & Grrrs is here and more than happy help and partner with you in your furry pup's pet care.
+We would love to assist you in leash training and take your pups on their adventures when life on your end gets full.
+Click here to reach out and start a regular dog walking routine for your furry best friend!

 Happy Walking!